 Tyson should have followed up that victory with a succession of bouts against the best challengers in the division, including Anthony Joshua, Deontay Wilder and Dillian Whyte, but instead his addictions got the better of him and he wasn’t seen in the squared-circle for over two-and-a-half years.

-Despite the concerns Fury made a successful comeback in 2018.
+Despite the concerns, Fury made a successful comeback in 2018.
 At the end of that year, he outclassed Wilder but the two knockdowns he suffered were just enough for the American to sneak a dramatic draw.

 Then in 2020 the Brit regained his title and in 2021 he verified his status by stopping Wilder on both occasions.

 While Fury was away from the sport Whyte was making his name - the Londoner put together a string of 11 impressive wins between 2016 and 2019.
-Although he earned his title shot, the trilogy between Fury and Wilder meant Whyte was forced to keep busy on the side lines for the last couple of years.
+Although he earned his title shot, the trilogy between Fury and Wilder meant Whyte was forced to keep busy on the sidelines for the last couple of years.

-bet365 are offering just 1/5 for the titleholder to keep his crown, while Whyte has come in from 5/1 to 7/2 to cause an upset.
+All that means are offering just 1/5 for the titleholder to keep his crown, while Whyte has come in from 5/1 to 7/2 to cause an upset.

 Fury v Whyte Set For A Tactical 12 Rounds